ywpkwon/document-n-split/README.md

 - predictable
 - debuggable
 - suitable for automation pipelines
+- cost-efficient (no token/inference/hardware cost)

+> If needed, we can add LLMs *after* segmentation for optional refinement—e.g., improving inter-segment relationships, ranking split candidates, or tuning split thresholds.

 #### 2. Atom-first representation
 Instead of directly “splitting a document,” we first parse it into **atomic units**: